mate-academy/layout_stars/readme.md

 - Check the design again.
 See the difference in size between star image and its container?
 - There's no need to add vertical margins between rows of stars.
 - !!!
-DON'T use `gap` property because it does not work in tests
+DON'T use `gap` property because it does not work in test